twproject/various/tampermonkey/salesforce/README.md

 # Salesforce Tampermonkey Scripts 🚀

-> A collection of productivity userscripts for Salesforce Lightning, maintained by **RiccardoC**.
+> A collection of productivity userscripts for Salesforce Lightning, maintained by **TWProject**.

 These scripts are designed to improve your experience when working with Salesforce dashboards or login pages.